Jonne/jonne.github.io/_posts/2019-12-18-how-to-test-your-commerce-plugins.md

     }
 ```

-This in memory store can be resolved from the TestServer and can be used to add entities to setup the test data.
+This in-memory store can be resolved from the TestServer and can be used to add entities to setup the test data.
 All we have to do is register the custom block:

 ``` csharp
     new WebHostBuilder()